jnv/pocket-archive/README.md

     deno task process
     ```

+> [!IMPORTANT]
+> Currently there is no mechanism to gracefully end the processing task.
+If it's hanging for a while without any output, just kill it with <kbd>Ctrl+C</kbd>.

-##3 Command line options
+### Command line options

-You can also invoke the main script directly (in this case to both enqueue and process in a single process):
+You can invoke the main script directly (in this case to both enqueue and process in a single process):

 ```shell
 deno run --allow-all --unstable-kv main.ts --enqueue --process --output ./my_output_directory